Re-Launch as Peace & Justice & Peacebuilding and the arts Talk and Panel Discussion.

-Join us for the Annual Meeting at 6pm or come along for a panel discussion on Peacebuilding and the arts starting at 6:30pm.
-Director of Centre for Theology and Puclic Issues and Editor of a new book on this topic, Prof Jolyon Mitchell will give a short talk followed by presentations from Opposing War Memorial artist Kate Ive, Peacebuilding in Schools project coordinator Fiona Oliver-Larkin and Peace Cranes curator Iliyana Nedkova on how our projects are working through the arts to do peacebuilding locally with Q& A to follow.
-Chaired by Dr Lesley Orr.
-Register on Eventbrite here.
+At our Annual Meeting at 6pm Director of Centre for Theology and Puclic Issues and Editor of a new book on this topic, Professor Jolyon Mitchell gave a short talk followed by presentations from Opposing War Memorial artist Kate Ive, Peacebuilding in Schools project coordinator Fiona Oliver-Larkin and Peace Cranes curator Iliyana Nedkova on how our projects are working through the arts to do peacebuilding locally with Q&A. The event was chaired by Dr Lesley Orr.

-We’ll be joined by special guest Alison Johnstone MSP for our 40th anniversary of the Edinburgh Peace & Justice Centre celebration and our relaunch as Peace & Justice with the mission to promote nonviolence and build a culture of peace across Scotland.
+Special guest Alison Johnstone MSP join us by video link for our 40th anniversary of the Edinburgh Peace & Justice Centre celebration and to congratulate us on our relaunch as Peace & Justice with the mission to build a culture of peace across Scotland.

 Alternative Remembrance Ceremony Edinburgh